 I asked my team what helps them manage their time.
 Here’s what they had to say.

 Setting a timer for work blocks, followed by break blocks, is incredibly helpful for me.
-But, the most helpful trick has been to walk away from trying to maintain both paper and digital calendars.
+But, the most helpful trick has been to walk away from trying to maintain both paper and digital calendars, at least for my personal daily tasks or weekly school planning.
 It’s too easy to lose a commitment!
 Paper has always been easiest for me to maintain, so I only choose bags or purses that can accommodate my On the Go planner.
 This also makes it easier to jot down notes quickly or keep up with lists whether I’m out and about or at home.

 Checklists are my must-haves for time management.
 I don’t mean the never-ending checklist, but a short, daily list.
 If you’re overwhelmed, then pick only the top 3 things that you must get done.
 Write them down on a sticky note or in your planner and keep that list in front of you!
 They don’t even have to be big things; something as simple as “do one load of laundry” is enough.
 At the end of the day, you can check them off and know that no matter what’s come up, you’ve gotten the most important things done.